mernst/beepbeep-3/Readme-Checker-Framework.md

-# Evidence that BeepBeep 3 has no resoure leaks.
+# Evidence that BeepBeep 3 has no resource leaks.

 To run the Resource Leak Checker: